In order to be a calorie deficit, you need to;

 If you currently maintain your weight on 2,000 calories, that would mean that you need to eat an average of 1,611 calories per day for 3 months.

-Except we’re talking about the biochemistry of the human body, psychology and behaviour so it’s not always quite that simple…
+Except we’re talking about the biochemistry of the human body, psychology, and behavior so it’s not always quite as simple as calories in, calories out in real-world situations..

 IS 3,500 CALORIES REALLY EQUAL TO 1LB OF FAT?